nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/getting_started/chunk/index.rst

 For the process flow, see :ref:`process flow of Chunk step batch<jsr352-batch_flow_chunk>`.
 For responsibility assignment, see :ref:`responsibility assignment of the Chunk step<jsr352-chunk_design>`.

-Batch process is configured by a listener that provides common processes such as transaction control in addition to the implementation of the interface specified in `JSR352 (external site, English) <https://jcp.org/en/jsr/detail?id=352>`_.
+Batch process is configured by a listener that provides common processes such as transaction control in addition to the implementation of the interface specified in `JSR352 (external site) <https://jcp.org/en/jsr/detail?id=352>`_.
 For details of the listener, see :ref:`listener used in the batch application<jsr352-listener>`, and :ref:`how to specify the listener<jsr352-listener>`.

 .. _`getting_started_chunk-read`: